Not having an

 Thankfully, self-publishing an audiobook now is as easy as self-publishing your book.
-It has become cost effective and approachable for self-published authors, and there are a range of options depending on the budget you want to spend on it.
+It has become cost-effective and approachable for self-published authors, and there is a range of options depending on the budget you want to spend on it.

 Here are the exact steps you need to follow, and our suggestions for turning your book into the next big audiobook.

 NOTE: We cover everything in this blog post and much more about the writing, marketing, and publishing process in our VIP Self-Publishing Program.
 Learn more about it here

 #1 – Prep Your eBook Content for Audiobook Recording